ONLINE JOB SCAMS

 (OR OFFLINE JOB SCAMS)

 Online job scams come in many forms.
 Job seekers must always stay vigilant as the risks of a scam can be high.
-When reviewing online job listings (or job listings anywhere else), below are some red alerts to watch for.
+When reviewing online job listings (or job listings anywhere else), learn to identify the below red alerts.

-« Direct job offers posted on social networking sites, e-marketplace and social messaging platforms are at greater risk
+« Direct job offers and/or fake job offer advertisements posted on these platforms are at greater risk

 « You did not apply, they contacted you